intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ### Ecosystem conclusions

+These takeaways try to document the general thinking of the participants with respect to the entire Network Management ecosystem as it exists today.

-1. The current network management protocols/models/tools still fail the ‘ease of use’ requirement
-    1. The tools may matter more than the protocols
+1. The current network management protocols, models and tools still fail the ‘ease of use’ requirement.
+Participants noted that the tools almost matter more than the protocols.
-1. The overall ecosystem is still fragmented for both protocols and data models
-    1. SNMP (for monitoring) and CLI is still the rule in many networks (this is a potential obstacle)
+1. The overall ecosystem is still fragmented for both protocols and data models.
+SNMP is still used extensively for monitoring, and the CLI is still heavily relied on in in many networks.
+Popular protocols include SNMP, CLI, NETCONF, RESTCONF, gNMI, etc.
+1. Documentation about the architecture and usage of the network management ecosystem is lacking.
+More work is needed to create general architecture documentation, deployment guides, tutorials, training material, getting started guides.
-    1. Transitions between frameworks is challenging (see IPv4 -> IPv6)
+1. Transitioning between network management frameworks is challenging, just like it is for transitioning between other protocols like IPv4 to IPv6.
-    1. Fragments: SNMP, CLI, NETCONF, RESTCONF, gNMI, etc…
-    1. gNMI is popular for stream
-1. Model-driven network management is generally a success
+1. Model-driven network management is generally a success where it is implemented and possible to use.
-1. Documentation for how the network management ecosystem works is lacking
-    1. Could use architecture documentation, deployment guides, tutorials, training, getting started
-1. Easily usable network management tools for the operators are needed
-    1. Lack of open source tools are a barrier to adoption
+1. More easily usable network management tools for the operators are needed.
+The lack of open source tools are seen as a barrier to adoption.
+Tools need good use cases, example flows and better analysis of when and how they work and have been successful.
-    1. We need more discussion about tooling success paths
-    1. Tools need good use cases / example use cases and flows

 ### Protocol conclusions